 - Limited Power of Attorney: Confers authority for specific tasks or for a limited period, terminating once the task is complete.

-- Springing Power of Attorney: Becomes active upon a specified event or condition, such as the incapacitation of the principal.
+- Springing Power of Attorney: Becomes active upon a specified event or condition, such as the principal’s incapacitation.

 Each type offers a tailored approach to meet diverse needs, enhancing the effectiveness of granting authority.